-- a.
-Loss of privilege for operating a motor vehicle on the Lenoir Community College campus for one month-30 school days. - Students may not register for any succeeding semester, nor will any transcripts be released until traffic fines are cleared - Second notices will not be sent regarding impending fines due.
-Vehicles may be booted or towed at the discretion of security. - c.
+- 1. Loss of privilege for operating a motor vehicle on the Lenoir Community College campus for one month-30 school days. - campus for one month-30 school days.2.
+Students may not register for any succeeding semester, nor will any transcripts be released, until traffic fines are cleared. - Second notices will not be sent regarding impending fines due.
+Vehicles may be booted or towed at the discretion of security. - 3.
 Continued violations may result in student not being allowed to drive on campus.